RealityRipple/EmoteWall/README.md

 > [Emoji RFC](//gist.github.com/Mm2PL/982c76964fe53f80fcf6b6963bba049f)

 ### YouTube API
 YouTube Livestream support is still under active development, and may not correctly support Monetized Channel events such as memberships, super chats, or stickers.
-It will, however, detect and send information on such events to the RealityRipple webserver for development purposes, if you enable the `feedback` option in the configuration.
-Additionally, due to the myriad limitations in the YouTube API, there is currently no method to load any custom channel emojis, and Google's interest in improving the API seems to be, essentially, nonexistent.
+Due to the myriad limitations in the YouTube API, there is currently no method to load any custom channel emojis, and Google's interest in improving the API seems to be, essentially, nonexistent.
 Despite these numerous issues, the Emote Wall still functions on YouTube, and needs your feedback to improve!
 If you're monetized on YouTube, please let me know if membership and "super" events correctly trigger kappagen events for you!

 > #### [Rate Limits](https://issuetracker.google.com/issues/271492711)